atircio/picpay-challenge/README.md

 ## 📃 License

-This project is just a public challenge by the company PickPay.
-You can view more details about the challenge at [https://github.com/PicPay/picpay-desafio-backend](https://github.com/PicPay/picpay-desafio-backend).
+This project is just a public challenge by the company PicPay.
+You can view more details about the challenge at [https://github.com/PicPay/Picpay-desafio-backend](https://github.com/PicPay/Picpay-desafio-backend).

 ---